AlbertoV5/DxTracker-Reaper/README.md

 You can modify some values in DxTracker.ini

 `hoplength = 1` `framelength = 3` Granularity of Embeded Utterance Frames for guide track (in seconds).
-You can save multiple settings of EUF of the same guide track as long as you don't change source name.
+You can save multiple settings of EUF of the same guide track source.

 `threshold = 0.9` The score/confidence threshold for returning a frame (ratio).